 Dear Beachwood Parents/Guardians and Students,

-Thank you for your patience and support as we put together our plans to reopen Beachwood Schools.
+Thank you for your patience and support as we reopen Beachwood Schools.
 We face unprecedented challenges because of COVID-19.
 However, we are facing these challenges relying on science, creative use of Beachwood’s resources, and our community’s dedication to protecting one another.
+We plan to return students to school in person on September 21, 2020.

 The following is Beachwood’s plan for reopening schools.
 Thanks to the many parents, students, Beachwood Schools staff, Board of Education members, city officials, and other community members including numerous medical professionals, for their ideas, input, and troubleshooting throughout this process.
 This has been a truly collaborative effort.